greenonline/SSD1306_I2CPlus/README.md

  - Fade/Blink (`23h`)
  - Zoom (`D6h`).

-## Is there a 'hidden' single vertical/horizontal scroll?
+## Is there a 'hidden', or undocumented, single pixel vertical/horizontal scroll?

 Seeing as there are two undocumented *horizontal* scroll commands, so, likewise, it makes one wonder whether there are undocumented equivalents for the two *continual vertical/horizontal* (a.k.a. 'diagonal') scroll commands - that would offer *1-pixel* vertical/horizontal (a.k.a. 'diagonal') scroll functionality..?